libvips/libvips/README.md

 to get libvips to see your builds.

-### vips8 Python binding

-If `gobject-introspection`, `python-gi-dev`, and `libgirepository1.0-dev` are available, libvips will install the vips8 Python binding.

 ### libjpeg

 The IJG JPEG library.
 Use the `-turbo` version if you can.